zhangwei03020915/abp/docs/en/kb/when-to-use-a-distributed-cache-server.md

 ## What is a Distributed Cache Server

-A **distributed cache server** (e.g. [Redis](../framework/fundamentals/redis-cache.md)) stores cache objects in a separate server application and allows multiple applications/processes share the same cache objects.
+A **distributed cache server** (e.g. [Redis](../framework/fundamentals/redis-cache.md)) stores cache objects in a separate server application and allows multiple applications/processes to share the same cache objects.
 In that way;

 * All applications/services and all their instances use the same cache store and share the same cached objects.
 Once an application instance refreshes a cached object, all others use the new object.
 * Even if your applications stop and restart, the cached objects are not lost, since they are managed by a separate cache server.